riastradh/fidosig/README.md

 You can distribute credset.fsc to whoever you want to authenticate future documents from you.

 List the credential's id.
-This id will appear in `fidosig verify' output; you might save it into a script to implement signature policies, such as ensuring that at least one member of two different committees has signed a document, or at least three developers have
+This id will appear in `fidosig verify` output; you might save it into a script to implement signature policies, such as ensuring that at least one member of two different committees has signed a document, or at least three developers have